starside/SimpleSpreadsheet/README.md

 ## Evaluating the spreadsheet

 Internally the program operates recusively.
 A method in Sheet called evalCell does the actual evaluation of a cell.
 If it encounters a cell reference, like b2, it will recursively evaluate cell b2.
 Cells are marked with a cell state.
 The reason is if evalCell encounters a cell that has not finished calculating its value, it means a circular definition exists.
 This results in an error.
-There is a recursion limit in python, and the code detects any attempt exceed the recursion limit, returning an #ERR value in the cell.

-For example, the input:
+For example, an input with a loop:

 input.csv: